crude-cards/protocols/v1/gateway.md

   "t": 7,
   "d": {
     "round": {}, // Round object
+    "allCards": [], // only for the first round, the compiled list of Card objects for this game.
-    "cards": [ // ONLY if the user needs new cards!
-      // contains only the new Card objects
+    "cards": [] // ONLY if the user needs new cards!
+Contains only the new Card objects.
-    ]
   }
 }
 ```